-In June 2014, Edublox reading and learning clinic hosted the FUNtastic Brain Clinic in Singapore.
+In June 2014, Edublox hosted the FUNtastic Brain Clinic in Singapore.
 The course was offered in conjunction with a world-class training academy in Asia Pacific.

 The Center for Evaluation and Assessment (CEA) at the University of Pretoria analyzed the results of tests done at the Clinic, revealing a significant increase in concentration in just five days.